Robin van der Laan: Barnsley

 Van der Laan signed for Barnsley in summer 1998 for a fee of £325,000.
 He played twenty games for the First Division club in 1998–99, scoring twice.
 He made 37 appearances in 1999–2000, as the "Tykes" reached the play-offs, only to lose 4–2 to Ipswich Town in the final.
-He played 22 games in 2000–01, before a recurring knee injury he picked up in December 2000 forced him to retire from professional football in March 2001, at the age of 32.
+He played 22 games in 2000–01 before a recurring knee injury he picked up in December 2000 forced him to retire from professional football in March 2001, at the age of 32.
 He later played for Newcastle Town, after coming out of retirement in September 2003.

 Style of play

 Van der Laan spent most of his career as a box-to-box midfielder, having spent his early days as a forward.
-He was an excellent set-piece taker and had good hard tackling, precision passing and sharp shooting abilities.
+He was an excellent set piece taker and had good hard tackling, precision passing and sharp shooting abilities.
+A brave and aggressive player, he was well suited to the English game.

 Coaching career

 Van der Laan worked as the Head International Coach for Manchester United Soccer Schools.
 He set up The Robin van der Laan Soccer School and Academy in Canada.
 He was appointed assistant manager at Newcastle Town in May 2014.
 He was taken ill whilst coaching for Manchester United in Saudi Arabia in May 2016 and underwent heart surgery.

 On 26 February 2018, Van der Laan was appointed as manager at Newcastle Town, who were then fifth-bottom of the Northern Premier League Division One South.
 The "Castle" finished third-bottom at the end of the 2017–18 season, then 15th in the Division One West in 2018–19 and were 17th in the Division One South-East by the time the 2019–20 season was abandoned due to the COVID-19 pandemic in England.
+The 2020–21 season was also abandoned.
+Newcastle finished 16th and 15th in the Northern Premier League Division One West in the 2021–22 and 2022–23 seasons.
+He resigned as manager in the summer of 2023, though he remained as a director at the club.

+Personal life

+His son, Tommy, played non-League football for Newcastle Town.